 You can’t claim business mileage deductions for your commuting expenses between your home and your regular place of work.
 Your employer may reimburse you for some job-related travel, such as if you drive from your primary work location to meet with clients.

 However, you aren’t allowed to deduct mileage that your employer doesn’t reimburse you for.
 Under the TCJA rules, the itemized deduction for unreimbursed employee expenses was suspended from 2018 to 2025.
-The only exceptions are for military reserve members, state and local employees paid on a fee basis, people who have job expenses related to an impairment, and some performing artists.
+The only exceptions are for:

-You can only take a medical tax expense deduction if your overall unreimbursed medical costs exceed 7.5% of your adjusted gross income (AGI).
-You can deduct your mileage at the standard rate of 17 cents per mile for 2020 and 16 cents per mile for 2021, or you can deduct your actual costs of gas and oil.
+You can take a medical tax expense deduction only if your overall unreimbursed medical costs exceed 7.5% of your adjusted gross income (AGI).
+You can deduct your mileage at the standard rate of 18 cents per mile for 2022 and 16 cents per mile for 2021, or you can deduct your actual costs of gas and oil.
 Deducting parking costs and tolls is also allowed.

-You’re allowed to deduct mileage for your own treatment, but also if you’re transporting a child to receive treatment, or you’re visiting a mentally ill dependent as part of a recommended treatment.
+You’re allowed to deduct mileage for your own treatment.
+You can also claim this deduction if you’re transporting a child to receive treatment or visiting a mentally ill dependent as part of a recommended treatment.

-If you travel to perform volunteer work, you can deduct the standard amount of 14 cents per mile.
-Alternatively, you can deduct your costs of oil and gas, but not other vehicle expenses like depreciation, maintenance, insurance, and fees.
-Regardless of the method you choose, you can also deduct your costs for parking and tolls while volunteering.
+If you travel to perform volunteer work, you can deduct the standard amount for the year.
+Alternatively, you can deduct your costs of oil and gas but not other vehicle expenses like depreciation, maintenance, insurance, and fees.

 If you’re claiming a deduction for business mileage, you’ll report it using Schedule C on Form 1040.
 To claim mileage deductions for moving, medical treatment, or charitable deductions, you’ll need to itemize on your return.
 You’ll do so using Schedule A on your Form 1040.

-Regardless of what type of mileage you’re deducting, be sure to keep thorough records.
-Keep a mileage log if you use the IRS standard mileage rate, and hold onto receipts if you’re deducting your actual costs.
-Be sure to store them with your other tax records so you’re covered in the event of an audit.
+No matter what type of mileage you’re deducting, be sure to keep thorough records.
+Keep a mileage log if you use the IRS standard mileage rate, or hold onto receipts if you’re deducting your actual costs.
+Be sure to store them with your other tax records so you’ll be covered in the event of an audit.